 Firefighters keep Arizona wildfire from advancing on homes

-PHOENIX (Reuters) - Crews battling a major wildfire along a scenic corridor in northern Arizona stopped the wind-whipped blaze’s march toward homes in the area on Thursday, but thousands of residents still may be forced to evacuate, fire officials said.
+PHOENIX (Reuters) - Crews battling a major wildfire along a scenic corridor in northern Arizona made progress in battling the wind-whipped blaze on Thursday, but thousands of residents were still on alert for possible evacuations, fire officials said.

-The fire, which broke out on Tuesday afternoon, has blackened more than 4,800 acres (1,942 hectares) and it remained at zero percent containment.
+The fire, which broke out on Tuesday afternoon, spread to blacken more than 7,500 acres but by Thursday night it was 5 percent contained, fire officials said.

 More than 3,000 residents in two area subdivisions have been put on a pre-evacuation notice by authorities and told they must prepare to flee their homes if the fire gets closer.

-Officials estimated the blaze was more than three miles (5 km) away.
+Officials estimated the blaze was more than three miles away.

 Some residents living along a two-mile (4-km) stretch near the canyon were evacuated late on Tuesday afternoon, officials said.